Skip to main content

 • Healthcare Clearinghouses ∞ These are organizations that process nonstandard health information they receive from another entity into a standard format, or vice versa.
 They are intermediaries in the flow of health data.

 Additionally, HIPAA’s protections extend to “business associates” of these covered entities.
-A is a person or organization that performs a function or activity on behalf of a covered entity that involves the use or disclosure of PHI.
+A business associate is a person or organization that performs a function or activity on behalf of a covered entity that involves the use or disclosure of PHI.

 This could include a specialized laboratory that processes your blood work for a TRT protocol, a billing company, or a data analytics firm.
-They are bound by contract to protect your PHI with the same rigor as the itself.
+They are bound by contract to protect your PHI with the same rigor as the covered entity itself.

 What Constitutes Protected Health Information?